Pleanog/lmu-course-aii/Lectures/Session 05 - Long Short-Term Memory & GAN.md

 GANs are also highly effective for **Super Resolution**, a technique to enhance the resolution of images.
 This involves generating high-resolution (HR) images from low-resolution (LR) inputs, hallucinating details that were not present in the original.

-*This is explained aswell in detail in the section 1*
+*This is explained quite well in detail in the section 1*

 ![[Pasted image 20250723105226.png]]